 Blog 1 Tim at Swim

 Swearing off junkies, whores and hustlers, he turns 15 and joins the University of Miami’s youth swim team.
 His only friends are a ten-year old called Stupid and David, a 19 year soon-to-be Olympic gold medalist.
-Through hard work he becomes a Miami City High School Swim Champion, only to be accused by his primary swim rival of molesting the rival’s ten-year-old brother.
+Through hard work he becomes a Miami City High School Swim Champion, only to be accused by his primary swim rival of molesting Stupid (now called just Stu),the rival’s little brother.
 He rescues his accuser from drowning in a dangerous night-time swimming race in Biscayne Bay.
-The other boy’s hero-worship of Tim turns into a mad crush.
-They spend a two-week family vacation in North Carolina, hanging out with hillbillies, getting thrust into a Southern drag race, getting raped by the hillbillies on a moonshine delivery run, and a four-way orgy with the sheriff’s wife and her sister.
+The other boy’s hero-worship of Tim turns into a full-on crush.
+They spend a two-week family vacation in North Carolina, hanging out with hillbillies, getting thrust into a Southern drag race, getting raped by the hillbillies on a moonshine delivery run, and enjoying a four-way orgy with the sheriff’s wife and her sister (until the Sheriff comes home).
 In their spare time, they continue to crush on each other.
 Returning to Miami, Tina shows up.
 Jealousy causes cracks in the bromance after a trip to New York City to rescue’s Tina’s brother from two Bronx gangs.
-Tim then flies with cousin Joey to Hollywood for a William Burroughs’ “Wild Boys’ orgy with a famous rock club owner and his teepee of hustlers.
-Returning to Miami, Tim’s love life unravels after his boyfriend is caught with a girlfriend.
-His swim career ends with a trampoline accident.
-While recovering, Tim throws in with his neighborhood pot dealer’s gang of stoners who turn the castle tower room into their school-day ditch pad.
+Tim then flies with cousin Joey to Hollywood for a William Burroughs’ “Wild Boys’ style orgy with a famous rock club owner and his teepee of hustlers.
+Returning to Miami, Tim’s love life unravels after his boyfriend is caught in flagrante with a girlfriend.
+Tim’s swim career ends with a trampoline accident.
+While recovering, Tim hangs out with his neighborhood pot dealer’s gang of stoners who turn the castle tower room into their school-day ditch pad.